bookofproofs/bookofproofs.github.io/_sources/history/17th-century/more-henry.md

 **Henry More** was an English philosopher of science whose ideas may have influenced Newton.

 ### Mathematical Profile (Excerpt):
-* Alexander More was financially well off and able to give his son a top class education.
-* Little is known of his childhood except for a few comments More makes himself in the Preface of his Collected Works.
 * After attending Grantham Free School (the Grammar School), More was sent to Eton when he was fourteen years old.
 * More came to the belief, which he held strongly throughout his life, that salvation was possible though goodness.
-* During this time his father had put his upbringing in the hands of an uncle who tried to prevent the young More from being so forward by flogging him to try to make him return to the Calvinist ideas about free-will.
 * Flogging certainly did nothing to return More to Calvinism, perhaps it had just the opposite effect.
 * In 1631 More entered Christ's College Cambridge.
 * More graduated with a B.A. in 1636 and remained at Cambridge to continue his studies being elected a Fellow of Christ's College in 1639.